RobHam99/py_veeqo/README.md

 > [!NOTE]
 > This project is currently under development.
-Endpoint functionality should be completed within the month.
+Currently finalising unittests.